TheHermione/DorkFinder/README.md

 python3 dorkfinder.py -h
 ```

-This will display help for the tool.
+It will display help for the tool.
 Here are all the switches it supports.

 | Flag           | Description                                          |
 |----------------|------------------------------------------------------|